-Similarly, folks with certain mental, emotional, and/or social differences may find chair massage to be personally discomforting in some way.
-People who are pregnant may decide that the position required by a massage chair is not something they are willing to accept.
+Similarly, folks with certain mental, emotional, and social differences may find chair massage to be personally discomforting in some way.
+People who are pregnant may decide that the position required by a massage chair isn’t something they are willing to accept.
 All of those concerns and many more are valid if you are someone who is feeling them.
 Period.
 It’s also worth acknowledging that those things might be true at the same time as chair massage also being technically safe to receive.

 If you think chair massage may pose some obstacle or another for you, but you’d still like to give it a try, you should absolutely discuss your concerns with the therapist.
 Many skilled therapists are chock full of tips and tricks for adapting their treatment to consider common obstacles.

-Solving that knee pain you might get due to arthritis-related degenerative changes during a chair massage may be as simple as not resting your shins on the pads of the massage chair and instead letting your legs extend in front of you as you sit.
-There are more ways to adapt a treatment than you could ever imagine, so please do speak up if you think you might benefit from an adaptation to your chair massage.
+Solving that knee pain you might get due to arthritis during a chair massage may be as simple as not resting your shins on the pads of the massage chair.
+Instead, let your legs extend in front of you as you sit.
+There are more ways to adapt a treatment than you could ever imagine, so ask tell your therapist about what other options there are.